Ctrl-X/Siribro/README.md

 ### Decisions
 Usually a discussion is not linear.
 Based on the answers, Siribro need take decision to adapt the following discussion path.

-Tips : You should always ask closed questions (yes/no type or with a reduced set on possibility) if you want to achieve a smooth decision flow.
+:information_source: Tips : You should always ask closed questions (yes/no type or with a reduced set on possibility) if you want to achieve a smooth decision flow.

 To create a discussion branch, you will have to use an ordered list notation and indent to the right all child path like this :
 ```markdown